Sunday, May 25, 2008

 1 garlic clove, finely chopped

-½ tsp black peppercorns, coarsley crushed
+½ teaspoons black peppercorns, coarsley crushed

 coarse sea salt